luisa-li/misc/analysis/reading_itinerary/README.md

 - A Long Petal of the Sea by Isabel Allende - Flight from Lisbon to Amsterdam, flight from Lisbon to Boston
 - Hunger Games Trilogy, Mockingjay by Suzanne Collins, Flight from Boston to Lima
 - Violeta by Isabel Allende - Flight from Lima to Boston, flight from Boston to Paris
-- Purity by Jonathan Franzen - In Budapest
+- Purity by Jonathan Franzen - Flight from Paris to Budapest, in Budapest
-- My Brilliant Friend by Elena Ferrante - Car from Budapest to Vienna, train from Vienna to Salzburg, train from Salzburg to Innsbruck, in progress
+- My Brilliant Friend by Elena Ferrante - Car from Budapest to Vienna, train from Vienna to Salzburg, train from Salzburg to Innsbruck, train from Innsbruck to Zurich, train from Zurich to Lucerne, train from Lucerne to Lugano.
+- Pachinko by Min Jin Lee - Train from Lugano to Genoa, at Genoa, in progress